World

 Share

 Owuru also sought the disqualification of Tinubu under section 157 of the 1999 Constitution and demanded to be declared the rightful winner of the 2019 presidential election.
-He claimed his mandate had been usurped by President Muhammadu Buhari and sought his immediate swearing-in as Nigeria’s president.
+He claimed his mandate had been usurped by former President Muhammadu Buhari and sought his immediate swearing-in as Nigeria’s president.

-A of Legal
+A History of Legal Challenges

 Supreme Court Rebukes Plaintiff

 Justice Abba-Aji expressed disappointment in Owuru, stating his actions were unbecoming of a lawyer with over 40 years of experience.
-The panel also threatened to refer him to the Legal Practitioners Disciplinary (LPDC) for possible sanctions.
+The panel also threatened to refer him to the Legal Practitioners Disciplinary Committee (LPDC) for possible sanctions.

 Previous Fines for Frivolous Suits